0xver/contracts/README.md

 ## An Ethereum smart contract library for common standards

 Use this library to reference ERC standards and example implementations of their functions.
-Edit any smart contract in `contracts/contracts` and use the template contracts `MyERC20Token.sol`, `MyERC721Token.sol`, or `MyERC1155Token.sol` to extend ERC contracts.
+Edit and test contracts in `contracts/contracts/test` and `contracts/test`.

 # Installation
 Clone contracts